corbinweigel/slack-export-channel-history/README.md

-# slack-export-channel-history
-Export entire channel history
+# Export history of a Slack channel to a JSON file

+To use:
+    - Replace 'yourSlackAPIToken' with your Slack API token
+    - Input a channel ID